MagicRedDeer/untold-task-master/interface.rst

 Completion provided for all possible names of the repositories Should be able to take multiple package names

-utm clone rm
+utm repo rm
 +++++++++++++++
 It will delete the clone

 Completion provided from all the existing repos
 Should be able to take multiple package names

-utm clone list
+utm repo list
 ++++++++++++++++

 It will list all packages cloned in the task